techidaily/site-meme-emoji/source/_posts/updated-2024-approved-how-to-make-a-video-for-your-babys-first-year.md

 The reason behind emojis being more popular than the emoticons used earlier is the close resemblance of the former to the real-like expressions that they reflect when sent to a recipient.
 Therefore, it would be safe to say that a single emoji could be worth several sentences while texting if used correctly.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/OZQJUTr44rA?si=ADA0nD1VnXjR_sH0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 2: What are the Differences Between Emojis and Emoticons?

 As explained earlier, the emojis are graphical and sometimes animated Unicode illustrations that can be included in the text messages as objects.

 On the other hand, the emoticons are formed using the ASCII characters, and no specific coding is required at the users’ side to create them.
 Simply put, an emoticon can be easily added to a text message or even to an email merely by using a combination of letters on the keyboard.

 For instance, to create an emoticon of a smiley face, all you need to do is, type a colon sign along with a closing brace.
 (E.g. Typing a **:** and **)** without space will become a smiling face, a **:** and **(** will form a sad face, and so on).

 To be clearer, emojis can be considered an advanced, better, and evolved version of emoticons.
 While the latter can be formed using simple characters like letters and symbols, the former is inserted as an object in the text messages.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/pejPLJBLmXw?si=WD97jA3doqbMCkCX&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3: Where to Find the Meaning of Emojis?

 Once you have understood **what emoji is**, it is now time to learn what the emojis mean.
 This part is imperative to ensure you don’t send a wrong emotional expression to your friends or family members, and get into some awkward situation after that.